-During the kindergarten through high school experience, students were protected under the Individuals with Disabilities Education Act (IDEA).
+During the kindergarten through high school experience, students are protected under the Individuals with Disabilities Education Act (IDEA).
 At the college level, the student is protected under the American’s with Disabilities Act (ADA) and the college need only supply “reasonable accommodations” to essentially level the playing field.
 The experience in college will be quite different.
-Keep in mind:

 At the high school level, students with IEP’s are generally provided direct, specially designed instruction in a specific classroom at least once daily.
 These services are provided by a teacher who is specifically trained in working with students with disabilities.
-In college, unless the student chooses a school with a specialized program that provides such services, the student must make her own appointments at the disability services office.
+In college, unless the student chooses a school with a specialized program that provides such services, the students must make their own appointments at the disability services office.
 These services are usually the same as offered to all students at the college.
 Typically, they include tutoring by other students, not by trained professionals.